-During teenage, children change a lot, both physically and mentally.
+During teenage, teens change a lot, both physically and mentally.
 It is the most sensitive stage of their life, and parents need to be extremely cautious while handling teenagers.
-Handling teenagers are the most challenging job one could ever have.
-Many parents struggle to handle their teenagers in the right way.
+Handling teenagers is the most challenging job one could ever have, and many parents struggle to control them in the right way.

 Teenage is such a period in life where they can easily be demotivated or feel inferior to themselves.
 When teenagers see children of their age doing better than them, they start to feel insecure about themselves.

-Due to several changes going on in their life teenagers start to feel lazy and try to avoid everyone around them and all their works especially academic works.
+Due to several changes in their lives, teenagers start to feel lazy and try to avoid everyone around them and all their work, especially academic work.
 Teenagers can get distracted by the various factors, and sometimes they even forget goals they set when they were tweens.

-You can see during teenage; usually, teenagers academic score get low.
-They get distracted by lots of factors and start to neglect their studies.
+You can see during teenage years; usually, teenagers' academic scores get low, and they get distracted by lots of factors and start to neglect their studies.
 You need to motivate your teenager to do better in school to make them academically challenging.

 One of the reasons for teenagers to have a lack of motivation in school activities is fear of failure.
-During teenage, children feel they are perfect and know everything.
-And if they fail once, they do not like to retry and also start to feel demotivated.
+During teenage, teens feel they are perfect and know everything.
+And if they fail once, they do not like to retry and start to feel demotivated.

-The next thing that has affected teen’s motivation is intrinsic motivation.
+The next thing that has affected teens' motivation is intrinsic motivation.
 Teenagers want to do things that will make other people happy and forget about their internal happiness.
-They are into extrinsic motivation more.
-They will be dependent on others to get motivated.
+They are into extrinsic motivation and will depend on others to get motivated.

 Apart from that, some other things that impact motivating your teenager are lack of proper diet, depression, lack of sleep, etc. that eventually affects their mental health.
 Further, read along to know how to motivate your teenager to do better in school.

-Do Not Keep Nagging Your Kids To Study
+1. Do Not Keep Nagging your Kids to Study

 Some parents even give a long lecture to their kids from time to time.
-Listening to your lecture over and gaining will tire your kids; they will not be motivated at all; instead, they start to copy your action.
+Listening to you will tire your kids; they will not be motivated; instead, they will start to copy your actions.

 Teenagers are highly active and want to participate in every activity they have in their school or even outside the school.
-It would be best if you did not stop your child from participating in activities they want.
+It would be best to stop your child from participating in activities they want.

 For instance, if your child wants to go to music class, then you can set routines like music class from 5 to 6 PM and study time from 8 to 10 PM."